corker/FluentProjections/README.md

             .Map(projection => projection.Location, seat => seat.SeatLocation);
 ```

 The same denormalizer can contain many event handlers.
-Just register all of them in the same constructor:
+Simply register all of them in a single constructor:
 ```
     On<ConcertCreated>()
         .Translate(...)